© Unofficial Royalty 2024

 Full name: Claus-Georg Wilhelm Otto Friedrich Gerd

 On New Year’s Eve in 1962, Claus met Princess Beatrix of the Netherlands, the heir to the Dutch throne, at a party with friends in Bad Driburg, Germany.
-The couple met again at the wedding eve party of Princess Tatjana of Sayn-Wittgenstein-Berleburg and Moritz, Landgrave of Hesse, in June of 1964.
+The couple met again at the wedding eve party of Princess Tatjana of Sayn-Wittgenstein-Berleburg and Moritz, Landgrave of Hesse, in June 1964.
 Prince Richard of Sayn-Wittgenstein-Berleburg acted as a go-between for the couple and did much to strengthen their relationship.
-The fact that he was a German national, had been a member of the Hitler Youth, and had served in the German army, caused great controversy among the Dutch people.
+The fact that he was a German national, had been a member of the Hitler Youth and had served in the German army, caused great controversy among the Dutch people.
 Only after historian Loe de Jong had established that Claus was not to blame for any war crimes, was the marriage approved.
 Claus and Beatrix were married on March 10, 1966, at the Westerkerk, a large church In Amsterdam, the Netherlands, just down the street from the building where Dutch Jewish teenager Anne Frank hid during World War II.
 The ride to and from the church was disrupted by riots with smoke bombs and firecrackers.
-According to some newspapers, there were about a thousand rioters chanting “revolution” and “Claus get out”.
+According to some newspapers, about a thousand rioters were chanting “revolution” and “Claus get out”.
 Claus was granted the style and titles His Royal Highness Prince Claus of the Netherlands, Jonkheer van Amsberg.
 Over the years, Claus became accepted by the Dutch public, and during the last part of his life, he was considered the most popular member of the Dutch Royal Family.

 Unofficial Royalty: Prince Claus of the Netherlands